hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-patient-intro.md

 - Read information about a patient referenced by another resource

 ### Profile specific implementation guidance
 - When populating `Patient.identifier`, responders are not required to populate all known patient identifiers from the source system.
-Producers:
+Responders:
   - **SHALL** populate with at least one identifier
   - **SHALL** populate with at least one of the supported identifier types if known
   - **SHOULD** populate an IHI in preference to Medicare or DVA numbers where the IHI is known and **MAY** also provide a Medicare, DVA number, other identifier type or any combination of them